 Bad for: Strict venues that don't let you customize your package.

-Whether it's consumption or per-head pricing, Taggart says customizing your alcohol offerings can be key.
-"Ask yourself if you actually need two types of rum, two types of vodka and so on," he says.
+Expert advice: Whether it's consumption or per-head pricing, Taggart says customizing your alcohol offerings can be key.
+"Ask yourself if you actually need two types of rum, two types of vodka, and so on," he says.
 "If you have a couple hundred people at your wedding, a couple extra bucks adds up."
 He continues: "Guests don't really do the cordials, Baileys, RumChata, and other extras.
 I'll see a couple choose that extra service, but when I look at what was actually ordered during the event, they've paid for something that guests barely drank."